BurcinSayin/ButterflyValley/Quests/Mission4/Order.md

 While you maintain independent command of security operations, you will continue to provide operational reports to Director Alaric Valentin regarding facility security and research support.

-### TIMELINE
+### OPERATION SCHEDULE

 - Security enhancements to be implemented effective immediately
-- Weekly reports required, daily if Iomedae's unit approaches within 50 miles
+- Weekly reports required, daily if Iomedae's unit approaches within 20 miles
 - Rotation of your forces scheduled for 60 days from receipt of this directive

 By order of the Eternal Vanguard, these directives supersede all previous commands.